adehecq/adehecq.github.io/software.md

 ### GeoUtils

 A python package to work with geographic rasters and vectors.
 Include python classes and command-line tools.
-Take a look at the [GitHub repository](https://github.com/GeoUtils/geoutils) for more details.
+Take a look at the [GitHub repository](https://github.com/GeoUtils/geoutils) and [documentation](https://geoutils.readthedocs.io/en/latest/) for more details.

 ### Other projects